glozow/bitcoin-notes/test_framework_intro.md

 That would leave room for the test succeeding simply because we executed the assertion too early, and the transaction _was_ sent to the peer a little bit later.
 It can't be a `wait_until(?)` because we don't expect anything to happen.
 You might be tempted to add a `sleep(5)` because you definitely expect transaction relay to be faster than 5 seconds.
-But that doesn't solve our race condition.
+But that doesn't solve the race condition.

 Instead, we can do something like:
 ```py